nonkloq/nonkloq.github.io/_content/projects/mazeharvest.md

     max_steps=10000
 )

-For the agent, I've implemented two reinforcement learning algorithms using pytorch: Proximal Policy Optimization (PPO) and Rainbow Deep Q-Network (RDQN).
-Both utilize parallel environments.
+I have implemented three reinforcement learning algorithms using PyTorch for the agent: Proximal Policy Optimization (PPO), Rainbow Deep Q-Network (RDQN), and Proximal Policy Optimization with an LSTM (Long Short-Term Memory) layer for episodic memory.
+All three algorithms utilize parallel environments.
 Full details of the implementation can be found here: [Implemented Algorithms](https://github.com/nonkloq/mazeharvest/tree/main?tab=readme-ov-file#implemented-algorithms).

+The PPO-LSTM model successfully solved the easy, medium and hard modes, while the RDQN model solved only the easy mode.